dyegomb/gitlabjob-executor/README.md

 Its proposal is to execute manual jobs inside Gitlab group or project, so you can queue a manual job that will be started in a proper time by this program.

 ## How to use
-Basically you have to feed the _.env_ file as example bellow.
+Basically you have to feed the _.env_ file as example below.

 ```ini
 PRIVATE_TOKEN="XXXXXXXXXXXXX"